Yasin-Shah/resources/README.md

 #### Learn the Command Line

-Trust me, I used to think the command line was one of the most intimidating things ever.
-Terminal?
-Only super genius hackers use that, right?
-Wrong!
-I am now using it on a daily basis and it's pretty easy to get a hang of.

 *   [The Command Line Crash Course](http://cli.learncodethehardway.org/book/)

 [⇡ top](#top)

 #### Learn Git & GitHub

-GitHub is kind of like a portfolio where you can display code for projects you've worked on, so you can probably imagine that it's important to learn.
-You can even upload your [HTML & CSS websites](#basics) that you worked on previously and have GitHub host it like [mine](http://mxngyn.github.io) for free!

 ##### Read: